 Introduction: Background and issues for cat owners

 The presence of a feline companion in a home often brings happiness, companionship and comfort to its owners.
-However, the natural behavior of cats, especially their need to scratch, can sometimes lead to inconveniences such as damaged furniture.
-In an urban environment where living space is precious, preserving your furniture while respecting your pet’s well-being becomes a major challenge.
-This article details effective and respectful strategies for preventing cats from scratching furniture, combining an understanding of animal behavior, space planning and positive reinforcement.
+However, the natural behavior of cats, especially their need to scratch, can lead to inconveniences, particularly damage to furniture.
+In an urban environment where every square meter counts, preserving your furniture while respecting your pet’s well-being is a real challenge.
+The aim of this article is to provide you with a complete and detailed guide to understanding this behavior, designing your interior and implementing concrete, respectful solutions.
+We’ll look at different strategies to answer the main question: How can I prevent cats from scratching furniture?

 Article presentation